Fintechs at the gate: online brokers target affluent Brazilians

-(Reuters) - A new breed of digital brokers is taking on the handful of Brazilian lenders such as Itau Unibanco Holding SA (ITUB4.SA) and Banco Bradesco SA (BBDC4.SA) that long had a lock on retail investors seeking a one-stop shop for banking and investments.
+(Reuters) - A new breed of digital brokers is taking on the handful of Brazilian lenders such as Itau Unibanco Holding SA and Banco Bradesco SA that long had a lock on retail investors seeking a one-stop shop for banking and investments.

-Backed by investors such as China’s Fosun International Ltd (0656.HK) and private equity firms General Atlantic LLC, Advent International and Warburg Pincus LLC, the newcomers have already lured more than 10% of the 2.98 trillion reais ($736 billion) invested by Brazilians in local mutual funds, stocks and bonds.
+Backed by investors such as China’s Fosun International Ltd and private equity firms General Atlantic LLC, Advent International and Warburg Pincus LLC, the newcomers have already lured more than 10% of the 2.98 trillion reais ($736 billion) invested by Brazilians in local mutual funds, stocks and bonds.

 That may be just the beginning, as several firms are now poised to expand their investment platforms to become full-service banks, offering credit cards, checking accounts and bill-paying services.